metaplex-foundation/docs/docs/03-guides/03-airdrops.md

 ## Deploy Custom Gumdrop Site

 This method applies to _only_ [Vercel](https://vercel.com/).
 In the `gumdrop` directory, remove `homepage` key-value entirely.
-Connect your github to Vercel and create a new project.
+Connect your GitHub to Vercel and create a new project.
 In the project setup, make sure these settings are set.

 ![Build and Development Settings](/img/gumdrop/build-and-development-settings.png)